 Estimated data is utilised where actual data is not available.
-If there is no reported greenhouse gas emissions data, an estimation is made using the Investment Manager's proprietary carbon emission tool which estimates portfolio assets' carbon intensity levels.
+If there is no reported greenhouse gas emissions data, an estimation may be made using the Investment Manager's proprietary estimate of portfolio companies' carbon intensity levels.

 Limitations to methodologies and data